What is a solar blanket?

 - When there's strong radiation from the sun

-How to use a liquid solar pool cover
+How to use liquid pool cover

 - If desired, use a physical solar blanket and liquid solar blanket at the same time for double the protection